meilisearch/documentation/learn/getting_started/chapter_2_customizing_relevancy.md

 ## Distinct attribute

-MeiliSearch lets you set one field per index as the distinct attribute.
+Meilisearch lets you set one field per index as the distinct attribute.
 The distinct attribute will always be unique among returned documents.
 This means there will never be more than one occurrence of the same value in the distinct attribute field among the returned documents.

 Suppose you have an e-commerce dataset with an index on jackets.
 There are several identical items with minor variations such as color or size.